 We use aggregated data with no personally identifiable information to:

 Learn how to provide you with a better user experience on our website;

 Determine the value of our services based on usage; and

 What we do not do with your data

 We do not sell your data to anyone, and we do not use them to sell anything to you.

 Every time you visit our website, we record details such as your IP address, the website that brought you to our site, the type of browser you use, the pages you view, and the date and time of your visit.
 No personal data, such as your name, is recorded.
 These records are sent to tools such as Google Analytics for analysis.

 Some of our websites, such as http://guides.library.yale.edu and http://ask.library.yale.edu are hosted on 3rd party platforms.
-We make every effort to contact these 3rd parties and ensure that they conform to the same data use policy as ours.
+We make every effort to contact these 3rd parties and ensure that they conform to Yale Library's data use policy.